Critical Kaluza-Klein black holes and black strings in D = 10: Results

 \section{Results}

 In this section we present our results for both NUBS and LOC.
 We first consider the behavior of the various thermodynamic quantities along each branch of solutions and the phase diagrams, and then we focus on the horizon geometry.
-We then study the critical behaviour near the merger point, and provide evidence that the double cone geometry proposed by \cite{Kol:2002xz} does indeed control the merger.
+We then study the critical behavior near the merger point, and provide evidence that the double-cone geometry proposed by \cite{Kol:2002xz} does indeed control the merger.
 We finally compute their spectrum of negative modes of the Lichnerowicz operator.